sciZer0/7/v/README.md

 After creating the Genesis Block right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) are for free equally distributed among over 10 million people becoming Voters (users).

-Through a fair airdrop excluding the multi-accounting, I have an idea on this.
+Through a fair airdrop excluding the multi-accounting. *I have an idea on this.*